fastapi/sqlmodel/docs/tutorial/one.md

 ## Continue From Previous Code

-We'll continue with the same examples we have been using in the previous chapters to create and select data and we'll keep udpating them.
+We'll continue with the same examples we have been using in the previous chapters to create and select data and we'll keep updating them.

 <details>
 <summary>👀 Full file preview</summary>